emmanueljs1/nbe/NbE.lagda.md

 data Ne (T : Type) (Γ : Ctx) : Γ ⊢ T → Set     -- Neutral terms
 ```

-Now, the interpretation of a term of type `nat` is what we will want it to be to
+Now, the interpretation of a term of type `𝟙` is what we will want it to be to
 define a suitable algorithm for normalization by evaluation:

-    ⟦ nat ⟧ = Nf nat
+    ⟦ 𝟙 ⟧ = Nf 𝟙

 Note that our definition of normal terms is indexed both by a type and a
 context, yet here the interpretation of a type is only indexed by the type